betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 cues.
 Among participants with long-standing, pre-existing, high-functioning relationships, the ability to interpret non-verbal cues is
 [not as essential](https://www.comptia.org/blog/the-art-of-non-verbal-communication-in-a-video-conferencing-world).
-However, high definition video can be essential in many other circumstances.
+However, high definition (HD) video can be essential in other circumstances particularly those where the people involved are meeting for the first time.

+In the current pandemic situation, with so many being forced to work from home, the increase in network load has caused some vendors to temporarily disable support high definition video.

-Most vendor's products automatically adjust video quality based on moment-to-moment network responsiveness.
-In the current pandemic situation, whether the vendor's product supports high-definition video may be only part of the story.
-Another issue is whether each participant's local network as well as the wide-area network loads will be such as to prevent high definition video.
+In addition, most vendor's products automatically adjust video quality based on moment-to-moment network responsiveness anyway.
+Each participant's local network and/or the wide-area network loads may be such that even if high definition video is supported, the networks will not support it.

 ### Test meeting